DamianoBrunori/MultiUAV-OpenAIGym/README.md

 - [pylayers](https://github.com/pylayers/pylayers/blob/master/INSTALL.md) (not for now)
 - . . .

-#### Notes

-Before running the code you have to install my custom environment 'UAVEnv-v0', which consistents with OpenAI Gym.
-In order to do this, you have to navigate through your terminal/prompt to the folder containing 'setup.py', i.e. to 'UAV_RL_Thesis/custom_gym/', and type:

-- pip install -e .

-#### Run

-The files must be ran in the following order:

-- scenario_objects.py
-- plotting.py
-- env_wrapper.py

 ### Setup

-You can setup all you nedd very quicly by using 1.
-Pip or yo can use 2.
+Before running the code you have to setup my custom environment 'UAVEnv-v0', which consistents with OpenAI Gym.
+In order to do this you can install all you nedd very quicly by using 1.
+Pip or 2.
 Docker.

 #### 1. Pip

-From your terminal/prompt simply go to the folder where 'requirements.txt' is located and type 'pip install -r requirements.txt'.
+Navigate through your terminal/prompt to the folder containing 'setup.py', i.e. to 'UAV_RL_Thesis/custom_gym/', and type:

+- pip install -e .

+Now all needed dependencies are installed.

 #### 2. Docker
 Install Docker: